 Jason Fafinski, Funeral Director

 Jason Fafinski was born and raised in the northwest suburbs of Chicago.
 When he was 13 years old, he experienced the importance of funeral service after the loss of his grandfather.
 Jason always imagined himself working as a funeral director.
 Following graduation from Lake Park High School in Roselle, IL, in 2001, Jason attended general education classes at College of DuPage in Glen Ellyn, IL.
 He graduated from Worsham College of Mortuary Science in Wheeling, IL, in September of 2004.
 In December of 2010, Jason relocated to Marion, IN, from a funeral home in Southeast Chicago to become a member of the NSW team.

 In October of 2012, Jason married the love of his life, Amanda.
 Together they enjoy spending time with their two daughters, Penny and Etta.
-Jason is a member of St. Paul Catholic Church in Marion and, in his free time, enjoys kayaking, billiards, woodcarving, and fishing.
+Jason is a member of St. Paul Catholic Church in Marion and, in his free time, enjoys fishing, watching movies and working on the family home.

 Phil Black, Funeral Director